The Red List of Trains in Japan

 The 6050 series trains ran mostly as Section Rapid (Asakusa - Tobu-nikko and Aizu-Tajima, splited at Shimo-Imaichi) until 2017, when 500 series Revaty and 20000 series were introduced.
 A few of them were used in Nikko and Kinugawa areas, but almost of all services provided by the 6050 series were discontinued in 2022.

 In 2012, two units were converted to 634 series Skytree Train, a designated four-car unit for tourists.
-It had been operated at weekends and on holidays until 2017, but Tobu found that the number of passengers was far less than what the company had anticipated.
+It had run at weekends and on holidays until 2017, but Tobu found that the number of passengers was far less than anticipated.
+It is now used mostly for rail tours.

 Current Operations & Future Prospects

-Just two trainsets are operational on Yagan Railway line: stopping services on Tobu Kinugawa and Yagan Railway lines between Kinugawa-onsen and Aizukogen-ozeguchi.
+Just two trainsets are operational on Yagan Railway line, which are used for stopping services on Tobu Kinugawa and Yagan Railway lines between Kinugawa-onsen and Aizukogen-ozeguchi.
 Yagan Railway has repaired one of the units in 2023, but it is not clear how long it intends to use the series.

-The Skytree Train is used just for a handful of rail tours a year.
+The 634 series Skytree Train is used just for a handful of rail tours a year.

 ←The List of Other Railways